What are internal communication tools?

 Once you've implemented your internal communications plan, it's important to communicate regularly with your employees.
 This could be through weekly or monthly updates, company-wide announcements, or just general check-ins.

 Make sure to keep your employees updated on any changes or updates to the plan, and solicit their feedback on how things are going.
-Internal communications is an ongoing process, so make sure to review and update your plan on a regular basis.
+Internal communication is an ongoing process, so make sure to review and update your plan on a regular basis

 If you want your employees to make use of the internal communications tools and channels that you've set up, it's important to offer employee resources and training.
 This could include things like: